Nareshstar/VKR/README.md

 # VKR
-A student from vkr college
+A student of VKR college